alix-tz/escriptorium-documentation/docs/walkthrough_users.md

 ## Teams

 Users can be grouped by Teams.
-They main purpose of a team is to facilitate [sharing documents or projects](walkthrough_collaborate.md).
+The main purpose of a team is to facilitate [sharing documents or projects](walkthrough_collaborate.md).
 Teams are also helpful to identify a group of people working on the same project or coming from the same institution.

 It is possible to manage teams from the [Profile page](#review-and-edit-your-profile).
 Team management includes:

 - Creating a team,
 - Leaving a team,
 - Adding or removing members from a team,
-- Transfering ownership to another memer.
+- Transfering ownership to another member.

 Only the owner of a team is allowed to add or remove members or to transfer ownership.
-The owner of a team cannot leave it without first transfering the ownership to another user.
+The owner of a team cannot leave it without first transferring the ownership to another user.

 ???
 Note "No deleting, no renaming"
     It is currently impossible to delete a team or to rename a team.